BetterThanTomorrow/calva/etc/Calva-v2.md

 This is quite huge.
 Yes, certainly in terms of increased value to the Clojure developer using VS Code, but also in terms of what it actually took to bring this UI into VS Code, which lacks all the native UI building blocks to support this, except for WebViews.

 This meant that the REPL window and its code editor had to be written completely from scratch.
 Think something like the essentials of Code Mirror.
-I can only take very partial credits for this.
+I can only take very partial credit for this.
 The actual coding is almost solely the work of Matt Seddon, where I have been acting the product owner and first line tester.

 The Paredit powering the new REPL window is also written from scratch, by the way.
 This means we will be able to improve a lot on the Current Paredit implementation in Calva, which relies on an abandoned project.
 And the new Paredit is powered by careful Clojure code lexing, opening up for more predictable and precise code analysis and editing than before.